garden-io/garden/examples/vote/README.md

 garden dev
 ```

-Try making a change to one of the source files in the `vote` service, to see it synchronize into the
+Make a change to one of the source files in the `vote` service to see it synchronize into the
 running container, instead of the normal build+deploy flow.
 The configuration for the synchronization can be found in
 the garden config for the service.